DataBiosphere/dsub/docs/input_output.md

   INPUT_FILE_NAME="$(basename "${INPUT_FILE}")"

   # If you further want to trim off the file extension, perhaps to construct
-  # a new output file name, then use bash suffix subsititution:
+  # a new output file name, then use Bash suffix subsititution:
   INPUT_FILE_ROOTNAME="${INPUT_FILE_NAME%.*}"

   # Do stuff with the INPUT_FILE environment variables you now have